Add To Favorites

-Participate in a group brainstorm of alternative ways to use the limited space available in the future.
+Conduct a group brainstorm with the class of alternative ways to use the limited space available in the future.
 Consider how living spaces might change if humans/animals reside in atypical locations (i.e., sky, underwater).
-List criteria to consider as you design a "special place" for the future, including needs, special features, entrances, building materials and power sources.
+Students list criteria to consider as they design a "special place" for the future, including needs, special features, entrances, building materials and power sources.

-Select a specific environment for your future living space.
+Students select a specific environment for their future living space.
 Use Crayola® Model Magic® to construct buildings, water storage facilities, and other structures.

-Shape mixed compound with hands or a rolling pin to make thick flat pieces or slabs for a floor.
-Use a plastic picnic knife to cut out geometric wall and floor shapes.
+Student shape mixed compound with hands or a rolling pin to make thick flat pieces or slabs for a floor.
+Use a plastic dinnerware to cut out geometric wall and floor shapes.

-Glue the floor shape to a base of oak tag board.
+Students glue the floor shape to a base of cardboard or foam core board.
 Assemble and press walls and floor together.

-Use Crayola Washable Markers to suggest place's setting on the oak tag board base.
+Students use Crayola Washable Markers to suggest place's setting on the cardboard base.
 Draw and texture paper shapes (i.e., trees, fences, rocks) with washable markers to represent other setting qualities.
 Use Crayola Scissors to cut out shapes, adding a tab to the bottom of each.
 Fold the tab back and glue it to the base to make shapes stand erect.

-Name your special place, then explain its location, design and special features in writing.
-What did you add to indicate it belongs to you or a particular creature?
+Students name their special place, then explain its location, design and special features in writing.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step